 1) Ongoing planning and construction of new fossil fuel infrastructure;

 2) Failure to impose a tax on fossil CO2 emissions sufficient to keep fossil fuels in the ground;

-3) Failure to build sufficient non-fossil electricity generation capacity to displace fossil fuels;
+3) Failure to build sufficient non-fossil electricity generation capacity to replace fossil fuels;

-4) Failure to set aside and suitably zone the land corridors needed for the high voltage electricity transmission lines, rail lines and district heating pipelines needed for fossil fuel displacement;
+4) Failure to set aside and suitably zone the land corridors needed for the high voltage electricity transmission lines, rail lines and district heating pipelines required for fossil fuel displacement;

 5) Failure to set aside and suitably zone sites suitable for the required nuclear generating stations, nuclear district heating plants and commuter railway parking lots;

 6) Failure to adopt an electricity rate structure that financially rewards appropriate use of energy storage;